 A person has a high risk of this condition if vitamin B12 cannot be absorbed from the intestine or if a person has:

 These symptoms slowly get worse and are usually felt on both sides of the body.

 The health care provider will perform a physical exam.
 The exam usually shows muscle weakness and sensation problems on both sides of the body, especially in the legs.
 Knee jerk reflexes are often decreased.
 Muscles may develop spasticity.
 There may be reduced senses of touch, pain, and temperature.

 Mental changes range from mild forgetfulness to severe dementia or psychosis.
 Severe dementia is uncommon, but in some cases, it is the first symptom of the disorder.

 An eye exam may show damage to the optic nerve, a condition called optic neuritis.
 Signs of nerve inflammation may be seen during a retinal exam.
 There may also be abnormal pupil responses, decreased visual acuity, and other changes.

-Early treatment improves the chances of a good outcome, so the disease should be treated promptly.
+Early treatment improves the chance of a good outcome.

 Vitamin B12 is given, usually by injection into a muscle.
 Injections are often given once a day for a week, then weekly for about 1 month, and then monthly.
 Vitamin B12 supplements either by injection or high dose pills must continue throughout life to prevent symptoms from returning.

 How well a person does depends on how long they had symptoms before receiving treatment.
-If treatment was received within a few weeks, complete recovery usually occurs.
-If treatment was delayed for longer than 1 or 2 months, recovery isn't as complete.
+If treatment is received within a few weeks, complete recovery may be expected.
+If treatment iss delayed for longer than 1 or 2 months, full recovery may not be possible.